Man convicted in death of mom who led double life as escort

 GRAND JUNCTION, Colo.
-(AP) — A man has been convicted of murder and kidnapping in the 2007 death of a single mother from Colorado who led a double life as a paid escort.
+(AP) — A man was convicted Tuesday of murder and kidnapping in the 2007 death of a single mother from Colorado who led a double life as a paid escort.

-The Daily Sentinel newspaper in Grand Junction reports (http://bit.ly/2ic0hhX ) that 65-year-old Lester Ralph Jones was convicted Tuesday.
-A judge sentenced him to life in prison without parole.
+A judge sentenced 65-year-old Lester Ralph Jones to life in prison without parole after the jury delivered its verdict, the Grand Junction Daily Sentinel reported (http://bit.ly/2ic0hhX).

-It marked Jones’ second trial.
-The first ended in mistrial in September when jurors couldn’t reach a unanimous verdict.
+It was Jones’ second trial in the killing of Paige Birgfeld.
+The first ended in a mistrial in September when jurors couldn’t reach a unanimous verdict.

-Victim Paige Birgfeld was 34 when she disappeared in June 2007.
-Friends described her as a devoted mother of three who ran several businesses to support her children.
+Birgfeld was 34 when she disappeared in 2007.
+Friends described her as a devoted mother of three children who ran several businesses to support them.

 Most Read Stories